visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/MoleculePlot.rst

 of the color table within that range and clamping anything outside that range to the colors at the min/max extrema of the selected color table.

+Examples in use
+"""""""""""""""

+See :ref:`moleculardatafeatures_head` for examples of the Molecule plot in use.